Owners and Residents of the Jay Estate in Rye

 Peter Augustus Jay dies in 1843 and his son John Clarkson Jay a noted conchologist inherits the Rye estate.
 He and his wife Laura Prime reconfigure the mansion’s circular center hall staircase; he fills one space with his vast mollusk collection and library and calls it “The Shell Room.”
-He builds a small cottage on “Cherry Hill” facing the Sound in 1849 according to plans provided by Alexander Jackson Davis – the cottage resembles NYYC Station 10 built for John Cox Stevens in 1844.
+He builds a small cottage on “Cherry Hill” facing the Sound in 1849 according to plans provided by Alexander Jackson Davis – the cottage resembles New York Yacht Club’s Station 10 built for his friend and fellow yachtsman, John Cox Stevens, in 1844.

-Caesar dies in 1847 and is buried at the estate.
+A man named Caesar Jay, possibly Caesar Valentine, dies in 1847 and is buried on the Jay farm.

 John Clarkson Jay renames the estate “Alansten” sometime before 1858.
 The family occupies the house during the Civil War.
 After the war, John Foshay leases some of the land from the Jays but also helps manage it.
 When their eldest son Rev. Peter Augustus Jay dies in 1875, John Clarkson and Laura Prime Jay invite his widow Julia Post and 4 children to live with them and their three single daughters, Cornelia, Alice and Sarah.

 Dr. Jay’s 4 grandchildren – Pierre, Mary, Laura and John – will be the last generation of Jays to live at the estate.

 1891 - 1904

 John Clarskon Jay, Jr. and Pierre Jay Manage the Jay Estate